How to Clean and Care for Your Wok

 Then, towel dry the wok before placing it on the stove over low heat until there are no more visible water droplets.
 Make sure the wok is completely dry before putting it away to prevent it from rusting.

 How to Remove Rust or Hardened Food from a Wok

 If your wok ends up with rust or burned-on food, soak it in warm water for about 5 minutes to loosen up the particles.
-Then clean it as you usually would (aka with a gentle sponge or cleaning pad).
+Then clean it as you usually would (read: with a gentle sponge or cleaning pad).

 You can also use steel wool for particularly difficult-to-remove rust or food, if necessary.
 However, scrubbing with an abrasive sponge will likely remove some of the patina in the process.
 That means that you’ll need to re-season your wok afterward to restore its nonstick surface.
-To do so, follow our simple step-by-step guide to seasoning a wok.
+To do so, follow our simple guide to seasoning a wok.